OHBA-analysis/osl-dynamics/README.rst

 ========================
 .. code-block:: shell

-    cd TASER
+    cd VRAD
     python setup.py test

 Usage
 =====
-You can import things from TASER like any other package.
+You can import things from VRAD like any other package.

 .. code-block:: python

-    from taser.inference.models import InferenceRNN
+    from vrad.inference.models import InferenceRNN

 ..
 Description
     ===========